 You can find photos by selecting specific metadata criteria using the Metadata options in the Library Filter bar.
 Lightroom Classic CC supports metadata embedded in photos by your digital camera and by other applications such as Photoshop or Adobe Bridge.

-- Choose a metadata category from the left column by clicking the header and choosing from the pop-up menu.
+Choose a metadata category from the left column by clicking the header and choosing from the pop-up menu.
 Then, choose an entry in that column.
-For example, choose Date, and then select All Dates.
+For example, choose Edit, and then select Edited or Unedited.
 Lightroom Classic CC displays the number of selected photos that match that criteria next to the entry.

 Shift-click and Ctrl-click (Windows) or Command-click (Mac OS) to select multiple entries in a column.